Provisional & Non-Provisional Patent Application Filing Services

 - Continuation, Continuation in Part, Divisional, & Substitute Applications.

-- Contact us to start the steps to patent.
+- Contact us to start the steps to patent for your invention or idea.

 Important TIP: Once an application is submitted you cannot add any “new matter” to it.
 You must file a new application or a continuation in part (CIP) if you need to add any drawings or description to support your claims after your initial filing.